MelvinButters/DnD4eEncounterBuilder/README.md

 ## Features

+### Encounter Builder

-### Load Monster Library
+#### Load Monster Library

-- Import .js files from the 4th Edition Compendium.
+Used to import the .js files from the 4th Edition compendium

-### Party Configuration
+#### Party Configuration

-- Enter Party Level and Party Size.
-- Automatically calculates recommended XP allowance.
-- Set Monster Level Range (±) for random encounters.
-- Example: a range of 1 will only use monsters one level above, below, or equal to the party level.
+Enter Party Level, Party Size, (these two options provide you with the recommended XP allowance, and Monster Level Range (±).
+Note that monster level range is used for creating random encounters; if set to 1 for example, only monsters either matching, 1 below, or 1 above, will be used when adding random monsters for a randomly genreated encounter.

-### Monster Browser & Encounter Builder
+#### Monster Browser & Manual Encounter

-- Search monsters by name.
+- Searchable via text
-- Filter by role (Soldier, Brute, Leader, etc.).
+- Filter via role ie Soldier, Brute, Leader
-- Sort by Name, Level, or Role.
+- Ascending/Descending filtering via Name, Level, and Role

-- Create multiple encounters for a session.
+- Create multiple encounters to use throughout a session
-- Name encounters (e.g. Ambush, Warehouse Fight).
+- Name encounters as required ie 'Ambush', 'Warehouse Fight'
-- View encounter XP totals for balancing.
+- Shows current XP of encounter for balancing
-- Add encounter notes.
+- Add 'Encounter Notes' to assist with running the encounter ie 'Goblins start on high ground with crossbows, two pit traps at xyz'
-- Export stat blocks for printing.
+- Export Stat Blocks for easy printing if wanting physical option

-### Encounter Runner
+#### Encounter Runner

-- Roll initiative for monsters individually or in bulk.
+- Roll initiave for all monsters individually or all at once
-- Add PCs manually.
+- Add PCs manually, or Load Party from the Standing Party in settings cog
-- Load PCs from a saved party.

-### Additional Features
+### Other Features

-- Customisable colour themes.
+- Themes; colourbased to update theme as you prefer in settings cog
-- Create, import, and export parties.
+- Create, export, and import party via settings cog